Spreading-splashing transition of nanofluid droplets on a smooth flat surface: Results and discussion

+The mathematical correlation for the $\We_\mathrm{crit.}$ expressed in Eqn.~\ref{eq:splash} considers the spreading-to-splashing transition depending only on the $\We$ and $\Re$ numbers.
+Although the presence of nanoparticles does not modify the bulk properties (e.g., the viscosity and surface tension), it can still alter the interaction of the drop with the substrate.
+Therefore, a change in the splashing threshold due to presence of nanoparticles in the bulk fluid would not be correctly predicted.
+Consequently, we propose to include this phenomenon in the mathematical expression via a generalization of the coefficients $K_1$ and $K_2$ as $K_1^{\textup{nf}}(\phi)$ and $K_2^{\textup{nf}}(\phi)$, respectively.

-indicates how the presence of nanoparticles within the fluid modifies the regions in which splashing occurs.
-We determine the splashing threshold as the average value between two consecutive data points indicating spreading and splashing on a constant $\Oh$ line.
-The splashing border on the $\We$-$\Re$ map significantly deviates from Fig.~\ref{fig:maps}a to Fig.~\ref{fig:maps}d caused by the nanoparticle addition to the base fluid for constant glycerol percentage.
+In order to estimate how $K_1^{\textup{nf}}$ and $K_2^{\textup{nf}}$ vary with $\phi$, a least squared curve fitting is implemented to the experimental data, in which these coefficients are taken as fitting parameters at each $\phi$.
+The exponents are kept constant at $\beta_1=1$ and $\beta_2=0.5$ and splashing threshold is determined as the average value between two consecutive data points, indicating spreading and splashing on a constant $\Oh$ line.
+The computed fitting parameters are listed in Table~\ref{tab:Knf} for all nanoparticle concentrations.
+As anticipated, $K_1$ and $K_2$ are in good agreement with literature for the samples without nanoparticles with discrepancies within 0.1\% and 2.4\%, respectively.

+The resultant correlations are plotted in Fig.~\ref{fig:maps}, which demonstrates how the presence of nanoparticles within the fluid modifies the splashing regions.
+That is, the splashing border on the $\We$-$\Re$ map significantly deviates from Fig.~\ref{fig:maps}a~to~\ref{fig:maps}d due to nanoparticles.
 In particular, the splashing region becomes broader towards lower $\Re$ numbers.
-Splashing seems to be totally suppressed at very high or very low $\Re$ numbers as observed in Fig.~\ref{fig:experiment}.
-The left boundary of the splashing region is determined within uncertainty limits (light orange color in Fig.~\ref{fig:maps}).
-Therefore, one should only consider the defined range of this correlation for low $\Re$ numbers.
-Within the experimental limits, the boundary between spreading and splashing moves towards left due to addition of nanofluids.

-Although the curves are shifted, they still follow a similar trend as the $\phi=0$ case.
-Therefore, the mathematical correlation proposed in Eqn.~\ref{eq:splash} is still applicable by assuming a dependence of the coefficients $K_1$ and $K_2$ on nanofluid concentration.
-In order to estimate how these coefficients vary with the nanoparticle concentration, a least squared curve fitting is implemented to the experimental data in which $K_1$ and $K_2$ are taken as fitting parameters.
-The exponents are kept constant at $\beta_1=1$ and $\beta_2=0.5$, the values proposed in Eqn.~\ref{eq:Amirfazli}.
-Fig.~\ref{fig:maps} demonstrates the experimental splashing threshold together with the obtained correlations for the entire set of experiments.
-The line at $\Oh=0.0072$ is drawn as reference to approximate the prompt and corona regions, but a more comprehensive study is necessary to come to a vast conclusion~\cite{Burzynski2020}.
+The left and the right boundaries of the splashing regions are determined within uncertainty limits (lighter orange color).
+Therefore, one should pay attention to the defined ranges of these correlations.
+The line at $\Oh=0.0072$ is drawn as a reference to approximate the boundary between the prompt and the corona splashing regions qualitatively based on our experimental observations, but a more comprehensive study is necessary to come to a vast conclusion~\cite{Burzynski2020}.